Fatboy Edison the Petit table lamp, styled on a vintage wood residence shelf with framed art in a cosy living room setup, from tableLights.com.

 • Consider Your Room’s Size and Layout

 Start by looking at the size of your living room.
 In a smaller space, a compact lamp may be enough to light up a corner or side table without feeling out of place.
 In a larger room, you might need a taller or brighter lamp to make a real difference.
-Think about where you need light and whether one lamp is enough or if you’ll need a few places around the room.
+Think about where you need light and whether one lamp is enough or if you’ll need a few lights around the room.

 • Match the Lamp to Your Décor Style

 Your table lamp doesn’t need to match your furniture exactly, but it should work well with the overall look of your space.
 If your living room has a modern feel, a simple lamp with clean lines can fit in nicely.
-For more traditional or rustic spaces, a table lamp with texture, like metal, wood, or fabric can blend in better.
+For more traditional or rustic spaces, a table lamp with texture, like metal, wood, or fabric, can blend in better.
 If you’re unsure, go for a neutral design that can suit different styles.

 • Choose the Right Light Temperature

 Some table lamps give off a warm yellow light, while others have a cooler white tone.
 Warm light feels more relaxed and is often better for evenings or when you want to wind down.
 Cool light is brighter and better for tasks like reading or working.
-Many LED table lamps for living room now let you switch between settings, which gives you more control depending on the time of day or mood.
+Many LED table lamps for the living room now let you switch between settings, which gives you more control depending on the time of day or mood.

 • Battery-Operated vs. Plug-In Lamps